reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 }
 ```

-This has the base logic to render the cells, rows and columns from the API values.
+This has the base logic to render the cells, rows, and columns from the API values.
 Next, we need to import this in `App.js` and pass the data to this `Table` component:

 ```javascript
 import React, { useMemo, useState, useEffect } from "react";